 Time has the potential to benefit the growth of your savings and retirement accounts.
 See how starting early could have a big impact on your financial future.

-It might seem strange to think about retiring from a career you probably just started, but setting aside even a small amount of money in a retirement account now can have a big impact on your savings several decades down the line…
+It might seem strange to think about retiring from a career you’ve probably just started, but setting aside even a small amount of money in a retirement account now,

 That’s because time can be your best ally when it comes to investing for retirement.

-Setting aside ten dollars a week, every week, for ten years adds up to $5,200 of principal.
-But, over the course of this time, if your investments have had the opportunity to grow at a rate of 7% each year…
+Setting aside ten dollars a week, every week for ten years, adds up to $5,200 of principal.

 $58,600 is a substantial amount that could come from an initial investment of just ten dollars a week for ten years.

-And, in a tax deferred account - like a traditional 401k, you’ll need to pay taxes on what you withdraw when you retire.
+And there’s no guarantee that you can get a 7% return.
+And in a tax deferred account like a traditional 401(k), you’ll need to pay taxes on what you withdraw when you retire.

 And all of these things can have an impact on the performance of your account over time.